jonathansampson/brave-search-scripts/README.md

 Sign up for a free API plan at [brave.com/search/api/](https://brave.com/search/api/).

-The JavaScript (for nodejs) examples include a helper function called `dumpSchema` which will give quick insights into the structure of API responses.
+This project contains example scripts for both **Python** and **JavaScript** (Node.js) environments.
+Each exists within its respective folder.
+The examples also include a helper function called `dumpSchema`, which will give quick insights into the structure of API responses.

 ![dumpSchema](dumpschema.png "Example of dumbSchema useed on news results")